The religion program includes Catholic Doctrine and Tradition, Bible Study, and Social Justice. Liturgical services are held weekly for students.

 Students participate and learn various structured games, and work to pass physical fitness tests.
 Students are encouraged to strive for the Presidential and National Physical Fitness Awards.

 Extra-curricular Athletic programs are also available for middle school students.
+These include: volleyball, cross country, tennis, and basketball.

 Middle school students are given the opportunity to participate in electives throughout the school year.
 The elective period is held the last period on Fridays, and change with each trimester.
 Parents who are willing to assist in offering an elective should contact the principal.